connectifi-co/connectors/README.md

 - `aws` where all the AWS serverless configuration lives
 - `azure` where all the Azure serverless configuration lives
 - `google` where all the Google configuration lives
-- `cli` a few command line utilities, for example, POSTing to an API function
 - `common` common typescript functions, most of the code lives here